r4v5/presentations/2020-08-13-threat-modeling/threat-modeling.rst

 Adversaries
 ===========

+Who is your adversary?

+* How motivated are they?
-* Who is your adversary?
-What are they capable of?
+* What are they technically capable of?
+* What resources do they have at their disposal?
 * Are they bound by the rule of law?
-* How technically savvy are they?
-* What resources do they have at their disposal to discover your secrets?

 ----